piofusco/Lunch-Time/README.md

 #### API Mode

-While LunchTime will by default load the schedule from a configuration stored on the device, it can also pull data from a mock server built with [Sinatra](http://sinatrarb.com/).
+LunchTime will by default load the schedule from a mock server built with [Sinatra](http://sinatrarb.com/).

 In order for this to work, the Sinatra server must be installed and running.
 Within the root of the project: